biocatiit/website/content/pages/users_aps_u_fiber.rst

 Overview
 =====================================
-The BioCAT 18ID beamline will be unavailable from April 17 2023 to summer/fall of 2024 due to the `APS-U dark period <{filename}/pages/users_aps_u.rst>`_.
+The BioCAT 18ID beamline will be unavailable from April 17 2023 to late 2024/early 2025 due to the `APS-U dark period <{filename}/pages/users_aps_u.rst>`_.
 During that period we plan to offer the opportunity to perform a limited number of experiments on other synchrotron facilities.

 BioCAT supported beamtime
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Every few months BioCAT will work with a different beamline to schedule about a week of time at the beamline.
 For muscle diffraction experiments, BioCAT will solicit interest from our users, help them plan the experiments, and BioCAT will submit a proposal on the user’s behalf to other facility for a contiguous block of time for ta selected set of experiments.
 A BioCAT scientist will travel to the facility during that block to help support our users’ experiments.
 We will also assist them after the experiment with data processing/analysis as needed.
 These experiments will be done at beamline BL4-2 at SSRL or at MacCHESS at CHESS.

 If you want to know more about this BioCAT supported time at other facilities `contact Weikang Ma <{filename}/pages/contact.rst>`_.

 Options for Fiber Diffraction at other facilities not supported by BioCAT
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 General fiber diffraction experiments are supported at beamline BL4-2 at SSRL and the LiX beamline at NSLS II.
 Users interested in performing such experiments should contact beamline staff for procedures and submit proposals for beamtime through the SSRL and NSLS II proposal systems.

 General notes